 Operation Bookshelf - Home delivery of books is offered to 100 home-bound Salem residents through this program offered in partnership with the Assistance League of Salem.

-A World of Music at the Library is a library-produced series offering a variety of musical genres.
+Music at the Library is a library-produced series offering a variety of musical genres.

 Requesting an Accommodation